ThisIsanAlt/Islanders/README.md

 # Islanders

+## This project is completed and has been archived.
+Thanks for supporting us on itch and on our discord!
+Certain links may be defunct.

 Islanders is a randomized puzzle based speedrun game, where you must collect 4 randomly generated trees, craft them into a boat, and sail off the dock.
 Caves can be used to travel faster, and there is a timer that records how long you took.
 Compete against friends, or against yourself, to try and be the fastest at beating this game!

 Lore: